DUI in Nevada

 Drunk driving is a crime, and you want the police to get a record of the offense.
 The police will also generally want to gather evidence for charges against the driver.
 It’s important to contact police at once if you suspect drunk driving — you don’t want the other driver to get away and potentially harm others.
 Alcohol only stays in the system for a number of hours, too, so you want to contact police promptly to get accurate blood, breath or alcohol testing to prove the other driver was drinking.

 Get a full medical evaluation as soon as possible, and if you’re seriously injured, call 911.
 Medical attention can save your life if you’re seriously hurt.
 Even less severe injuries need prompt treatment if you want to avoid complications.
 Seeking a medical professional can also secure evidence of your injuries.
-That way, if you pursue legal action, you will have proof of injury.
+That way, if you pursue legal action for a personal injury claim, you will have plenty of proof.

 Take photos at the scene of the accident and get a copy of the police report — including police findings about blood alcohol levels.
 Get contact and insurance information for the driver as well as contact information of any witnesses.
 Keep copies of medical reports and photos of any injuries.
 The more information you have, the stronger a case your attorney may be able to build for you.